lmorv/proto-glod/Process/process-documents/UE-knoledge-base/Selecting Actors By Looking At Them.md

 	![[HighlightActors_Looking_5.png]]
 	## Add yet another function for an 'Is selected?' state check:
 	![[HighlightActors_Looking_6.png]]
-	## Create a new output on the inteface:
+	## Create a new output on for the isSelected variable:
 	![[HighlightActors_Looking_7.png]]
 	## Name it 'Is selected?'
 	![[HighlightActors_Looking_8.png]]